betodealmeida/nefelibata/README.rst

     posts/hello_world/js/

 If you have the ``EDITOR`` environment set, nefelibata will automatically open your editor to edit ``index.mkd``.
 You can place any custom CSS, Javascript or images in the corresponding directories, or any other extra files in the ``hello_world/`` directory.

+You'll notice that the ``index.mkd`` file has headers and a body.
+The file itself is actually stored as an email, using the `RFC 5322 format <https://tools.ietf.org/html/rfc5322.html>`_.
+The most important headers are:

+- ``subject``: this is the title of your post.
+- ``summary``: this is a one-line summary of your post.
+- ``keywords``: a comma-separated list of keywords/tags/categories.

+Additionally, once the post is published a ``date`` header will be added.
+If the psot is announced to Twitter/Facebook/etc. a corresponding header (eg, ``facebook-url``) will also be added.

+If you want to announce your post to a custom social network you can either override the default announcers by using the ``announce-on`` header, or add an extra announcer by using the ``announce-on-extra`` header.

 Building the weblog
 -------------------